 But most importantly, you can transfer points to airline and hotel partners.

 You also receive a 25% more value (1.25 cents per point) when redeeming rewards for airfare booked through the ThankYou Travel Center.

-There is a $95 annual fee for this card that’s waived the first year and no foreign transaction fees.
+There is a $95 annual fee for this card and no foreign transaction fees.

 This premium travel rewards card offers 3x points for airfare and hotel purchases.
 You get 2x points for dining and entertainment purchases, and one point per dollar spent elsewhere.